SparkPost/support-docs/content/analyst/competitive-tracker/help-my-searches-have-little-to-no-data.md

     *   European senders (since our panel coverage to Europe is small)

-Regardless of the reasoning, if your searches are coming back with no data, please reach out to our research team directly by emailing [research@sparkpost.com](mailto:research@sparkpost.com).
+Regardless of the reasoning, if your searches are coming back with no data, you can request tracking for a domain via our Support Request.
 From there, they can diagnose if a brand or domain is simply not being tracked, or whether seeds need to be added to a brand's mailing list to bring back data.

 You can also contact research for corrections and suggestions on making our data more accurate.
 For example, if you believe a brand should be categorized under a different industry, or has a different headquarters address than what we show, please let us know.